MineRobber9000/MSRLWeb/README.md

 ## 🚀 Quick Example

-Here's a complete bouncing sprite in MiniScript:
+Here's a complete bouncing sprite demo in MiniScript:

 ```miniscript
 // Load a sprite